arnisoph/saltstack-logstash-formula/README.rst

 * add tests
 * support tarball-based deployment (that won't insteall distro's java)
 * create a serializer that supports deserializing yaml/json => logstash config
+* extend logstash access permissions so the logstash is able to read root/adm-chgrp'ed files like /var/log/syslog

 Additional Resources